 - Mary Wesolek – email@example.com

 - GPS Student Technical Needs: Learning in a remote or online course delivery mode may present technical challenges for several GPS students.
-As such, any qualifying GPS student who is in need of a computer can discuss options with their GPS advisor.
+Any qualifying GPS student who requires a computer can discuss options with their GPS advisor.
 The University has a limited number of computers that may be loaned to students in good standing.
 Because of the limited nature of these resources, we encourage students to reach out to their academic advisor early in the session for the best availability.

 Yes.
 See the tabs above for appropriate fall schedules and information.